djhunter/graphics-transform0/README.md

-# graphics-skeleton
+# graphics-project0

-Simple skeleton project for computer graphics class
+Simple starter project for computer graphics class.

 This is a simple cross-platform skeleton project for students to use for their projects in my Computer Graphics class.
 It uses GLFW: http://www.glfw.org/